 Full-Day Halibut Fishing Charter Seward, Alaska

-On a Miller’s Landing Full-Day Fishing Charter for halibut you can enjoy the economy of paying for a halibut charter and are also given time to harvest your daily limit of rock fish as well.
-We spend all day focusing on catching and retaining nice-sized halibut, yellow eye, and black rock fish from our custom-built boats.
+On a Miller’s Landing Full-Day Fishing Charter for halibut, can enjoy the economy of paying for a halibut charter plus the opportunity for time to harvest your daily limit of rockfish as well.
+We focus all day on catching and retaining nice-sized halibut, yellow eye, and black rockfish from our custom-built boats.

 Generally, we fish between 100 and 450 ft. with an average of about 300 ft.
 It takes about an hour and a half to two hours to get to the best fishing grounds, and we often travel west when most of the charter fleet heads east.
 This allows for faster travel to the grounds, a more diverse catch, protected fishing areas, and gorgeous scenery.
 The Kenai Fjords National park is accessed only 30-45 minutes from where we typically fish.
 We often encounter whales and other sea life while fishing, and we always slow the boat down to take a closer look at wildlife.
 It’s a stunning environment in which to spend your day, rain or shine.
 Book your Seward halibut fishing adventure now!

 Free coffee is available at the store for your enjoyment, and there are small snacks, but lunch and drinks should be planned.
 (Please refrain when packing meals from bringing alcohol aboard the vessel, as the official policy of Miller’s Landing for the safety of everyone is that no alcohol be consumed while aboard).

-The Fox Willie departs at 6AM and returns by ~6PMand provides a fishing charter platform for up to 10 for an all day excursion, with the ability to carry 6 additional clients (friends and family of the crew or other passengers) in the capacity of a water taxi to the Fjords for guided kayaking among the glaciers.
+The Fox Willie departs at 6AM and returns by ~6PM and provides a fishing charter platform for up to 10 for an all day excursion, with the ability to carry 6 additional clients (friends and family of the crew or other passengers) in the capacity of a water taxi to the Fjords for guided kayaking among the glaciers.